Tutorial

 in

-A tool using Cmdliner.Cmd.eval always responds to the --help option by showing the tool's man page generated using the information you provided with Cmdliner.Cmd.info and Cmdliner.Arg.info.
-Here is the output generated by our example:
+Besides a tool using Cmdliner.Cmd.eval always responds to the --help option by showing the tool's man page generated using the information you provided with Cmdliner.Cmd.info and Cmdliner.Arg.info.
+Here is the manual generated by our example:

 > ocamlfind ocamlopt -linkpkg -package cmdliner -o chorus chorus.ml